-This course runs throughout the entire program and covers basic horticultural skills like garden and lawn maintenance, planting and transplanting, greenhouse work, equipment operation, irrigation and drainage basics, pruning and hedge maintenance.
+This course runs throughout the entire program and covers basic horticultural skills like garden and lawn maintenance, planting and transplanting, greenhouse work, equipment operation, pruning and hedge maintenance.
 This is an opportunity for students to apply the knowledge and skills acquired in all courses to the operation of the Gardens at HCP.
 In addition, students work with HCP volunteers on Wednesday mornings for part of the year, participate in field trips and bi-annual plant sales.

 LH 102 Botany

 This course provides an introduction to the basic biology of plants with an emphasis on horticultural application.
 This knowledge will be tied into practical skills throughout the year to ensure a thorough understanding of how plants work and what they need to thrive.

 LH 103 Soils

 LH 104 Plant Identification

 This course runs the full 10 months and covers a wide range of plant material including trees, shrubs, vines, groundcovers, perennials, and annuals.
 Students will learn correct nomenclature, plant descriptions, growing requirements, critical pests and diseases, landscape use and maintenance requirements.
 Plant descriptions include distinctive stem, leaf, and flower characteristics, growing characteristics, maintenance, and landscape function.